openobserve/openobserve-docs/docs/architecture.md

 1. In distributed environment each querier node will just cache a part of the data.
 1. We also have an option to enable caching latest parquet files in memory.
 The ingester will send a notice to queriers to cache the files when ingester generates a new parquet file and sends it to object storage.

+#### Federated Search

+The federated search just add a layer over cluster:

+1. receive search request from one of the clusters.
+The node that receives the query request is called `LEADER cluster for the query`.
+Other clusers are called `WORKER clusters for that query`.
+1. `LEADER clsuter` finds all the clusters from super cluster metadata.
+1. `LEADER cluster` calls gRPC service on each `WORKER cluster` given the same query payload.
+1. `WORKER cluster` do the internal logic described in the above. one of the node will become a `LEADER querier` in the cluster and call other `WORKER queriers` and then merge the result back to `LEADER cluser`.
+1. `LEADER cluster` collects, merges and sends the result back to the usuer.

 ### Compactor

 Compactor will merge small files into a big file to make the search more efficient.
 Compactor also handles the data retention policy, full stream deletion and update of file list index.